Fellowships & Assistantships

 Semester Credit Hour Requirement

-To hold a half-time appointment during the fall or spring semester, a student must be enrolled in 9 credit hours of coursework during the semester of the appointment.
-Students holding quarter-time appointments must be enrolled in at least 6 credit hours of coursework during the semester of their appointment.
+To hold any teaching fellowship or assistantship appointment during the fall or spring semester, a student must be enrolled in 9 credit hours of coursework during the semester of the appointment.

 Upon written recommendation of the Dean of the College of Visual Arts and Design and approval from the Dean of the Graduate School, the minimum credit hour requirement may be reduced to 3 credit hours for the long term for students who have filed an approved degree plan, have completed all course work, and are either ready to take the qualifying exam and/or are registered for thesis, problem-in-lieu-of thesis, or dissertation.